jaymarnz/clocky/README.md

 Copy `src/*` to a webserver location and open `index.html` in your browser.

 ## GeoLocation
-If you are going to depend on GeoLocation then the page must be served via https.
+If you are going to use GeoLocation then the page must be served from a secure location (eg. localhost or https).
 If GeoLocation fails it defaults to a hardcoded location in `src/config.js`

 ## Kiosk Mode (Android)
 In some browsers you can make the page full-screen (eliminates the web address and other headers so it's just the web page).
 I recommend using it this way.